mikey242/kudos-donations/readme.txt

 == Frequently Asked Questions ==

+= Is Kudos Donations free? =

+Yes, Kudos Donations is a free plugin.
+A premium upgrade will be available soon that adds more features.

 = What vendors can I use with this plugin? =

 This plugin uses Mollie as a payment vendor.
 Mollie allows you to pay using a wide range of payment methods such as iDeal, Credit Card and PayPal.
 For a full list of payment methods please check out [this link](https://www.mollie.com/en/payments).

+= How much does Mollie cost? =

+Mollie registration is free and you only pay a small fee per transaction.
+See [here](https://www.mollie.com/pricing) for details.

 == Screenshots ==